nephoseu/20250120-Azure101-igpavl/Labs/LAB_02_managing_azure.md

     ![image](../Images/02_05.png)

-1. Select **Production** and click next and observe a failed validation
+1. Select **rgProduction** and click next and observe a failed validation - DEPENDING ON THE SETTINGS FROM THE LAB, IF THE POLICIES WERE NOT PART OF THE INITIAL LAB, THIS STEP MIGHT SUCCEED

     ![image](../Images/02_06.png)